arenadata/adcm_pytest_plugin/README.md

 #### `--dontstop`

-> If passed ADCM containers will remain running after tests
+> If passed then ADCM containers will remain running after tests

 Property | Value
 ---: | ---